 Many disorders can cause pulmonary hypertension.

-People usually have shortness of breath upon exertion and loss of energy, and some people feel light-headed or fatigued on exertion.
+People usually have shortness of breath with even mild exercise and loss of energy, and some people feel light-headed or fatigued with even mild exercise.

 Chest x-rays, electrocardiography (ECG), and echocardiography give clues to the diagnosis, but measurement of blood pressure in the right ventricle and the pulmonary artery is needed for confirmation.